 John M. Perkins, Justice, and Immigration

-Personal Reflections on Injustice, Then and Now I spent most of last week in Jackson, Mississippi, on a retreat with some good friends from the Christian Community Development Association, hosted by the John M. Perkins Foundation.
-Dr. Perkins, who is now 81 years old, is one of my heroes.
-Born into …
+Personal Reflections on Injustice, Then and Now I spent most of last week in Jackson, Mississippi, on a retreat with some good friends from the Christian Community Development Association, hosted by the John & Vera Mae Perkins Foundation.
+Dr. Perkins, who is now 81 years old, is one of my …

 Continue Reading about John M. Perkins, Justice, and Immigration →